robertsderek/CS411_Project/Assignment1.md

 * Weather API to list the upcoming weather for the month
 * Google Places API to reccomend activities nearby based on the weather
 * Calendar stores planned out events like a regular calendar would

+<h4> Mental Health GPT Therapist </h4>

+* Facebook Authentication
+* OpenAI GPT API to clarify and understand what mood the user is in, possibly provide some advice
+* Spotify API to curate a playlist which will be based on the mood of the user
+* Mood history and previous curated playlists of each user is stored and tracked in a DB